Guidance for site managers

 - Reduce unnecessary stress on the birds by avoiding human disturbance to sites at sensitive times in the birds’ life cycle.

-General advice for visitors
+General advice to give to visitors

 The Scottish Marine Wildlife Watching Code provides the following general advice to help visitors to enjoy watching wildlife whilst minimising disturbance.
+Site managers should familiarise themselves with this guidance and encourage visitors to follow it.

-- Avoid walking through places where birds may be feeding, resting, breeding or with their young
+- Avoid walking through places where birds may be feeding, resting, breeding or with their young.

 - Be careful not to scare birds off nests or trample burrows/nests.